Last updated on August 15th, 2019 at 07:11 pm

 And you can even convert your current QuickBooks data to Xero within three hours.
 Although not specifically a payroll company, their accounting software with similar features has lower rates, with a standard plan of $21 per month.

 You have likely also heard of ADP and Paychex, two of the more popular payroll companies.
-However, these options are better for medium and large sized businesses; for small businesses, their price is twice that of Gusto for nearly the same service.
+However, these options are better for medium and large-sized businesses; for small businesses, their price is twice that of Gusto for nearly the same service.

 Traditionally these companies were known for their full-service payroll benefits, but now other payroll companies—like Gusto, Intuit, and Patriot—also offer similar services along with their software.

 Our Final Thought: Gutso Is The Best Choices for Payroll Software Online

 We’ve rated Gusto (formerly ZenPayroll) as our number one payroll company due to its unbeatable price for an extensive list of features and customer service.

 However, depending on the size and needs of your business, you may find that Intuit or Patriot Software is the right solution.
 Figure out your employees’ and business’ needs to find the right online payroll software fit.
 Another good option is to use a PEO company.